 The Fund's Investment Policy and Administrative Guidelines (the Policy) only allows the Fund to invest in pooled funds, fixed rate dated securities rated A or above or in bank deposits with licensed banks rated P-1 or A-1 by Moody's or S&P respectively.
-Investment in unit trusts and mutual funds authorised as collective investment schemes under Section 104 of the SFO up to 15% of the total value of funds under management is also permitted.
+Investment in unit trusts and mutual funds authorised as collective investment schemes under Section 104 of the SFO up to 15% of the total value of funds under management is permitted.
 The Policy also limits the Fund's exposure to 10% for each organisation and 20% for each country, except for holdings of US Treasuries, any issuances by the Hong Kong Government and the Government of the People's Republic of China.
-The Fund's investment managers are responsible for managing the portfolio and ensuring the portfolio's investments meet the Policy and reports thereon on a monthly basis.
 During the year, the Fund complied with the above Policy.
 The maximum exposure to credit risk is the carrying value of the assets in the statement of financial position.